bishalbera/agri-link/README.md

 3. **🛡️ Crisis Shield** - Automatically diverts produce to food processors when prices crash
 4. **🤝 Negotiation Swarm** - 5 AI agents simultaneously negotiate with buyers using different strategies

-## 🏆 Prize Track Alignment

-### Wakanda Data Award ($4,000)
-> "Best project using Kestra's built-in AI Agent to summarize data from other systems.
-Bonus credit for enabling the agent to make decisions based on the summarized data."

 **Our Implementation:**
 - ✅ **Market Intelligence Agent** fetches & summarizes data from data.gov.in (Government Mandi prices)